donchate/steemsmartcontracts-wiki/Market-Pools.md

 To provide the resources for trading to occur, liquidity must be sent and stored by the smart contract.

 ### addLiquidity
 This action will send both tokens in a given pair to the smart contract to provide liquidity for traders to swap tokens.
 If this is being called on a newly created market pool, the initial liquidity provider sets the starting price for the pair.
+If the pair tokens have orders in the HE order book, the initial price will be compared to the last price on the order book market for deviation beyond a specified value.
-At all other times, liquidity can only be added in such a way that the trading price is maintained.
+For existing pools, liquidity can only be added in such a way that the trading price is maintained.

 * requires active key: yes
 * can be called by: anyone